Bennard Yao Kumordzi: International career

 On 20 January 2007, Kumordzi was called up by Ghana's Olympic Team known as the Black Meteors for the 2008 Olympic Games Qualifier against Burkina Faso Olympic Team.
 He also played the two-legged tie of the 2007 All-African Games qualifying match against Nigeria U-23, which Ghana won.

-On his 22nd Birthday, Kumordzi received his first senior call up for Ghana, as a direct injury replacement for Ghana captain Stephen Appiah for Ghana's FIFA International friendlies against Austria and Brazil on 24 and 27 March 2007.
+On his 22nd Birthday, Kumordzi received his first senior call up for Ghana, as a direct injury replacement for captain Stephen Appiah for Ghana's international friendlies against Austria and Brazil on 24 and 27 March 2007.
 His international debut was against Brazil on 27 March 2007 at the Råsunda Stadium, Stockholm, Sweden when Ghana lost 1–0.

-He scored his first goal for Ghana against Iran at the Azadi Stadium in Tehran on Thursday 28 June 2007.
+He scored his first goal for Ghana against Iran 28 June 2007, at the Azadi Stadium in Tehran.

 Style of play

 In 2005, Swedish newspaper Folkbladet compared Kumordzi to Nigeria international Nwankwo Kanu.
-Kumordzi stateed he admired Patrick Vieira who played for Arsenal.
+Kumordzi stated he admired Patrick Vieira who played for Arsenal.